 Across the internet, links are the touchpoint between brands and audiences.
 But many businesses fail to take advantage of this opportunity to showcase their name and use generic short links or ugly long links in their social media posts, emails and other communications.

-Using links which feature your brand’s name boosts brand awareness, visibility and trust.
+Using links which feature your brand’s name boosts brand awareness, brand visibility and trust in your business.
 Your brand can still make an impression even when a link is taken out of the context of your Facebook page or Twitter account.
 When a link is forwarded, DMed, shared or copy/pasted, your name will remain to the fore.

 To build brand awareness, you’ll need a mix of initiatives and the more clever and creative you can be, the better.
 The tactics mentioned here will help improve recognition of your business among your target audience.
 Just thinking and being aware of the need to build awareness will help you build a campaign that will get your brand seen and remembered by prospects.